-Watch File Download Progress Easily in OS X from Dock or Finder Windows
+Watch File Download Progress Easily in Mac OS X from Dock or Finder Windows

-OS X includes many smaller details that can make digital life much easier, but because they’re fairly minor features, they can often go overlooked by Mac users.
-An excellent example of such a feature are the transfer progress indicators that are native throughout OS X, these make it extremely easy to keep an eye on the progress of files you’re downloading from anywhere, whether it’s from a website, SFTP, AirDrop, or even file transfers between Macs on the same network.
-The two most useful places to find these are right in the Dock and the Finder of OS X.
+Mac OS includes many smaller details that can make digital life much easier, but because they’re fairly minor features, they can often go overlooked by Mac users.
+An excellent example of such a feature are the transfer progress indicators that are native throughout Mac OS, these make it extremely easy to keep an eye on the progress of files you’re downloading from anywhere, whether it’s from a website, SFTP, AirDrop, or even file transfers between Macs on the same network.
+The two most useful places to find these are right in the Dock and the Finder of Mac OS X.

-See the Download Progress Indicator in the Dock
+See the Download Progress Indicator in the Mac Dock

 If you’ve never noticed this before, simply start downloading a file to trigger it: